chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-27-Scale-Out-and-Update-a-Containerized-Application-on-a-Kubernetes-Cluster.md

 ---
 layout: post
-title: "Qlog: Scale Out and Update a Containerized Application on a Kubernetes Cluster"
+title: "&#9729; Scale Out and Update a Containerized Application on a Kubernetes Cluster"
 author: chris
 date: 2019-09-27 +0800
 category: Cloud